 How to Reach 85 Points for Australia PR from China

 The Subclass 189 pass mark is 65.
-In the 2024-25 invitation rounds, Software Engineers needed 85-95 points.
-Accountants needed 85-100.
+Recent research indicates that ICT and engineering occupations have often required 85-95 points, while some accounting streams have reached 95.
 The gap between the published minimum and the actual invitation threshold is 20-30 points, and closing it is the entire challenge of the 189 from China.

 A typical Chinese IT professional aged 30 with a bachelor's degree, 5 years of experience, and competent English starts at approximately 50-65 points.
 Getting to 85 requires a specific optimization path: PTE Superior for 20 points, NAATI CCL for 5 points, and either time (accumulating experience) or a partner skills assessment for the remaining gap.